Bertini theorems revisited: Bertini theorems over a dvr

+The following is a variant of \thmref{thm:B-base-reg} where the hypersurfaces are required to contain a prescribed closed subscheme of $\sX$ with some necessary conditions.
+Let $\sX \subset \P^n_S$ be as in \thmref{thm:B-base-reg} and let $Z \subset \P^n_S$ be a closed subscheme whose no irreducible component lies in $\P^n_k$.
+Assume furthermore that the following are satisfied. \begin{enumerate} \item $\sX_s$ is reduced (this happens, for instance, when $\sX$ is smooth over $S$). \item $Z \cap \ov{\sX}$ is a reduced scheme which is finite and flat over $S$. \item $Z \cap \ov{\sX} \subset \sX_\reg$ and $Z \cap \ov{X} \subset X_\reg$. \end{enumerate}

-\begin{thm} There exists an integer $d_0 \gg 0$ such that for all $d \ge d_0$, there are infinitely many hypersurfaces $H \subset \P^n_S$ of degree $d$ such that $Z \subset H$ and $\sX_\reg \cap H$ is regular.
-If the generic fiber of $\sX_\reg$ is smooth, then so is the generic fiber of $\sX_\reg \cap H$. \end{thm} \begin{proof} Under our extra assumptions, the proof is identical to that of \thmref{thm:B-base-reg} if we use \propref{prop:B-regularity-*} in place of \lemref{lem:B-regularity} over the quotient field (and the residue field if it is infinite) of $A$, and \corref{cor:Non-empty-sp-Z} in place of \lemref{lem:Non-empty-sp}. \end{proof}
+\begin{thm} Under the above conditions, there exists an integer $d_0 \gg 0$ such that for all $d \ge d_0$, we can find infinitely many hypersurfaces $H \subset \P^n_S$ of degree $d$ containing $Z$ for which $\sX_\reg \cap H$ is regular.
+If the generic fiber of $\sX_\reg$ is smooth, then so is the generic fiber of $\sX_\reg \cap H$. \end{thm} \begin{proof} The proof is completely identical to that of \thmref{thm:B-base-reg} modulo the modification that we use \propref{prop:B-regularity-*} in place of \lemref{lem:B-regularity} over the quotient field (and the residue field if it is infinite) of $A$, and use \lemref{lem:Non-empty-sp-Z} in place of \lemref{lem:Non-empty-sp}.
+We need to directly use \thmref{thm:PW-sing-gen} instead of its special case \corref{cor:PW-sing}. \end{proof}